 Skin conditions: A number of herbal salves for sore muscles and joints contain menthol, which creates a cooling effect.
 And peppermint can reduce skin irritation, itchiness and redness.
 Dilute the oil before applying it to skin by mixing a few drops with mineral or olive oil, and test on a small section of skin first.

 Before using peppermint, check in with your health care provider.
 It is not recommended for people who have diabetes, a hiatus hernia or gastroesophageal reflux disease.
 It may also interfere with medications, including those that reduce stomach acid, lower blood sugar or help with high blood pressure.

 Choose high quality sources of peppermint oil and tea, and be careful not to use too much.

 “This thought that, ‘If two drops is great, ten must be better,’ is how people end up taking toxic amounts of these herbs,” Marrs said.
 “With any concentrated oil, you have to be careful you aren’t using too much.”

-This winter, try adding peppermint to your diet.
+This winter, try adding it to your diet.
 The minty, fresh flavor may keep you in the holiday spirit, long after the New Year has come.